-If you’re on the market for a new washing machine, it’s important to do your research on both top-load vs. front-load washers.
+If you’re on the market for a new washing machine, it’s essential to do your research on both top-load vs. front-load washers.
 Although they both have their pros and cons, your selection will likely come down to personal preference.
 To help you make your decision, here’s a breakdown of the key differences between front-load and top-loader washers.

-Top-Load vs Front-Load Washing Machines
+Top-Load vs. Front-Load Washing Machines

 Before choosing a washing machine for your home, you’ll need to understand how the models differ.

 If you choose top-load, you’ll also need to choose between agitator or impeller models.
 Top-load agitator washers rotate clothes using a center agitator.
 Keep in mind, however, agitators can be tough on fabrics and compromise on space.